krishnakarthiksharmakalle/hr-data-analysis/README.md

-In this project, we will understand all the problems acquire data from hr and work on it Here's a detailed format for presenting your end-to-end data analytics project on GitHub, structured to be engaging and interactive:
+In this project, we will understand all the problems acquiring data from hr and work on it Here's a detailed format for presenting your end-to-end data analytics project on GitHub, structured to be engaging and interactive:

 ---

-AtliQ Technologies Employee Presence Analysis

  Project Overview
-This end-to-end data analytics project involves analyzing a real dataset for employee presence from AtliQ Technologies.
+This end-to-end data analytics project involves analyzing a real dataset for employee presence from Atliq Technologies.
 The objective is to derive insights and create an interactive Power BI dashboard for the HR department to monitor and improve employee attendance and performance.

 Table of Contents
 - [Introduction](#introduction)